If you’ve got multiple debit and credit cards bulking out your wallet or purse, then Curve could be for you.

-There’s also a Premium option, known as Curve Black, which costs £9.99 a month, and a new Curve Metal, costing £14.99 a month or £150 a year.
+There are also two remium options, known as Curve Black, which costs £9.99 a month, and a new Curve Metal, costing £14.99 a month or £150 a year.
 These customers can add a further three retailers, so six in total.

 Premium members can also select from further retailers such as Apple, Amazon, Ocado, Selfridges and Easy Jet.

 These big names make it sound pretty attractive.
-However, to cover the £50 fee you’d need to spend £5,000 at your three extra choices before you make that money back, so it’s probably not worth it for most people.
+However, to cover the fee you’d need to spend a ridulous amount at your three extra choices before you make that money back, so it’s probably not worth it for most people.